openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/modbus/server.md

 ### Int32, Int64 and Float

 OpenFMB `int32`, `int64` and `float` values can be mapped to a Modbus holding register or a Modbus input register.
-An scaling value can also be specified.
+A scaling value can also be specified.

-For 32-bit values, two indices are specified, one containing the the two LSBs and the other one containing the two MSBs.
+For 32-bit values, two indices are specified: one containing the two LSBs and the other containing the two MSBs.

 ```yaml tab="sint16"
 float-field-type: mapped